beeware/batavia/docs/how-to/contribute-tests.rst

 Testing for Errors
 ------------------

-Since we're compiling Python, we need to ensure that errors for all of the builtins are thrown correctly.
+Since we're testing the compiler, we need to ensure that errors for all of the builtins are thrown correctly.
-We also want to ensure that we're not accepting the wrong errors in our tests.
+We also want to ensure that we're not getting the wrong errors in our tests.
 Simply include a try/except block in your test.

 .. code-block:: python

     def test_some_error(self):
         code = """
             try:
                 code_that_raises_a_ValueError()
             except ValueError as err:
                 print(err)
         """
         self.assertCodeExecution(code)